RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](img/state-transition-1.png)

-The chain of state transitions is the ordered path that make contract data evolve from the very **first contract definition**, called the **Genesis** up to the **Terminal State** representing the most updated state at the tip of the [DAG](terminology/glossary.md#directed-acyclic-graph---dag) of state transitions.
+The chain of state transitions is the ordered path that make contract data evolve from the very **first contract definition**, called the [**Genesis**]() up to the [**Terminal State**]() representing the most updated state at the tip of the [DAG](terminology/glossary.md#directed-acyclic-graph---dag) of state transitions.

-The oder relation among the state transitions in maintained thanks to the commitments that anchors the client-side validated data to the Bitcoin Blockchain
+The order relation among the state transitions in maintained thanks to the commitments that anchors the client-side validated data to the Bitcoin Blockchain

 ## Introduction to State Transition